pubkey/rxdb/docs/DataMigration.md

 });
 ```

-asynchronous strategies can also be used:
+Asynchronous strategies can also be used:

 ```javascript
 myDatabase.collection({